 - Memory loss

-ETV is based on the individual anatomy of select patients only.
-An opening is surgically made in the floor of the third ventricle to allow CSF flow directly into the basal cisterns.
-It shortcuts any obstruction, known as aqueductal stenosis.
+Known as ETV, this treatment is based on the specific anatomy of select patients.
+A surgical opening is made in the third ventricle floor, allowing cerebrospinal fluid to flow into the basal cisterns.
+This bypasses blockages such as aqueductal stenosis.